DataBrewery/cubes/doc/model.rst

                  (optional)
 aggregations     list of aggregations to be performed if the attribute is a
                  measure
+info             custom info, such as formatting.
+Not used by cubes
+                 framework.
 ================ ================================================================

 The optional `order` is used in aggregation browsing and reporting.
 If